Save to PINTEREST- Simply HOVER over ANY image & look for the SAVE button in the top left corner.

-This one pot sesame chicken meatballs with lo mein recipe is a quick, hearty meal perfect for weeknights that the whole family will love.
+This one pot sesame chicken meatballs with homemade lo mein recipe is a quick, hearty Chinese food copycat recipe perfect for weeknights that the whole family will love.
+It is an easy one pot dish that can be made ahead for meal prep also!

 Also check out our amazing low carb meatballs!

 Are you a fan of Chinese sesame chicken?
-Then you will love these sesame chicken meatballs.
+Then you will love this easy one pot dish.

 One of the best things that has ever happened to me in my life was trying chicken meatballs.
 I am a HUGE fan of chicken.
 Grilled, roasted, ground, BBQ, dark meat, white meat… you get the picture.